ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 ## Adding / Overwriting Widgets

->
-> ✔ working, not expected to change (that much) breaking in the near future
->

 Use the existing exported binding of your design-system and add or overwrite widgets or add new plugins.

-- overwriting is only recommended when using the overwritten on the same page/app
+- overwriting is recommended for composition widgets or when using the overwritten in the same page/app
 - or when using the [lazy-loading widgets](#lazy-loading-bindings)

 Simple example of adding a new widget to the binding, can be used for overwriting existing ones: